本文へスキップします。

 Scenario analysis based on TCFD recommendations

 (2)-2.
-Assessment of risks and opportunities based on scenario analysis
+Assessment of risks and opportunities based on scenario analysis and overview of initiatives

-Assessment of risks and opportunities based on scenario analysis
+Assessment of climate change risks and opportunities and overview of initiatives

 (3) Risk management